mikrono/tModLoaderWiki_kr_ko/Localization.md

 1. Add new content to mod, such as a new `ModItem`
 2. Build and Reload Mod
-3. Edit `.hjson` files to give new content an English name
+3. At this point, the `.hjson` files will have automatically been updated with entries for new content.
+Edit `.hjson` files to give new content an English name
 4. Build and Reload Mod
 5. Non-English `.hjson` files are now updated with appropriate placeholders and can be updated as well by translators or mod makers

 If a translator sends you an updated `.hjson` file to add to your mod directly, be aware that it might get overwritten if the mod loads and tModLoader detects that the `.tmod` file is newer than the `.hjson` file for some reason.
-If this is the case, you might need to copy the file into the mod sources folder after the mod loads.
+If this is the case, the best option is to build the mod before loading or reloading the mod.
+You can build in Visual Studio while tModLoader is closed, or you can skip loading mods when launching tModLoader by holding down the shift key, then immediately visit the Mod Sources menu to build the mod.
+If you forget to do this and find that tModLoader reverted the newly translated `.hjson` files to their old content, copy the updated `.hjson` files into the mod sources folder again and then build and reload.

 # How Localization Works
 Every piece of text in the game, from the names of items to the words on the main menu, use localization.
 Each piece of text in the game is actually a pair of data: a localization key and a localization value.
 For example, when the player is creating a small world, the game uses the localization key of `UI.WorldSizeSmall` to look up the correct translation value for the currently loaded language, and displays the word "Small" to the user if English is selected.
 If another language is selected, the game still looks up `UI.WorldSizeSmall` but the localization value will be different.
 As the creators of Terraria write code in English, most localization keys are very similar to their English translation value.